FH-Cloud-Computing/website/docs/lectures/3-iaas/index.md

 VT-x and AMD-V added new ring called `-1` to accommodate *hypervisors*.
 This new ring allowed for separation between several operating systems running at ring 0.
-Later CPU releases added features such as [Direct Input/Output virtualization (VT-d)]https://software.intel.com/content/www/us/en/develop/articles/intel-virtualization-technology-for-directed-io-vt-d-enhancing-intel-platforms-for-efficient-virtualization-of-io-devices.html), network virtualization (VT-c) or even graphics card virtualization.
+Later CPU releases added features such as [Direct Input/Output virtualization]https://software.intel.com/content/www/us/en/develop/articles/intel-virtualization-technology-for-directed-io-vt-d-enhancing-intel-platforms-for-efficient-virtualization-of-io-devices.html), network virtualization or even graphics card virtualization.
 These features allowed for more efficient virtualization and sharing hardware devices between several virtual machines.

 Virtualization also gave rise to Infrastructure as a Service.
 [AWS](https://aws.amazon.com/) was the first service